 echo json_encode($user);

-This also has the side effect of making your API more predictable.
-When you add a column to a table later, it won't silently start appearing in API responses.
+This also makes your API more predictable and maintainable.
+When you add a column to the table later, it won't silently start leaking in responses.
+Explicit is always better than implicit in API design.

 if($_GET['token'] == $stored_token) {